sherbetic/TESMT/README.md

 # Q: WHAT CAN I DO TO SUPPORT?

-<b>A:</b> Although not asked for - it is entirely up to you to support this ongoing project!
+<b>A:</b> Although not asked for primarily - it is entirely up to you to support this ongoing project!
 I, and the other developers are likely not to take greed or pride in earning money as it's not our primary objective.
+It would be generous!

 You are able to support via the purchasing of GAMEPASSES via the ROBLOX page store where gamepasses are located, and more importantly..
 Join our [GROUP](https://www.roblox.com/communities/33202011/tesmt-community) and [DISCORD!](https://discord.gg/zZh5rzVtgy) It is a free, kindful way to say you like where things are headed!
 So take the time! <3